Neptune (NEPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neptune Historical Price

-According to the latest data gathered on Neptune live price page, the current price of Neptune is 0.197465USD.
-The circulating supply of Neptune(NEPT) is 3.49M NEPT , giving it a market capitalization of $690.02K.
+According to the latest data gathered on Neptune live price page, the current price of Neptune is 0.181498USD.
+The circulating supply of Neptune(NEPT) is 3.49M NEPT , giving it a market capitalization of $633.78K.

 The Neptune Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.